moseti1/udc-img-dog-classification/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+The model used in this project is ```resetnet50``` which is a pretrained model.
+The parameters used  instance_count, instance_type which refers to the number of machines and type of machine used respectively.
+The models architecure has two layers

 Remember that your README should:
 - Include a screenshot of completed training jobs
 - Logs metrics during the training process